psychemedia/eurydice-resources/resources/life_aside.md

 Leaning on the arm of Major Leeds, her ladyship then walked to the end of the pier, which had been carpeted for the occasion.
 Here she was introduced to the chairman and directors of the Pier Company.
 Her ladyship having briefly declared the pier open, Mr. Jonathan Jolliffe, the chairman of the company, stepped forward and presented her ladyship with another address.
 He explained that the company had a hard struggle to get the pier completed so far, but they hoped to be able to make the structure double its present length, and to place a lifeboat at the end.
 It would then be very useful for yachts and steamers, which would be able to land passengers here.
 He then presented the address, which was also engrossed on vellum, and read as follows :

-To Lady Oglander, Nunwell Ptrk.
-Isle of Wight.
+To Lady Oglander, Nunwell Park, Isle of Wight.
 Madam, — The chairman and directors of the Sandown Pier Company beg to welcome your ladyship on this, to them, important occasion, and at the same time express their sincere thanks for your kindness in consenting to preside at the opening of the pier.
 It is only after having overcome many difficulties, and even local opposition, that the directors have at length succeeded im completiing the first section of the pier, so as to permit the same to be opened for the use of the public.
 However, they hope to receive such pecuniary assistance from residents, owners of property, and others interested in the welfare of Sandown, as may enable them to complete the original design, and carry out the pier to its full lengih of 650 feet, being nearly double the length of the portion already constructed, and so kindly opened by your ladyship. — The directors are sure that the pier will atford a pleasant and agreeable promenade, and prove a source of attraction to the town of Sandowm and its visitors; and they venture also to hope that it may ultimately prove useful, not only for purposes of recreation, but also a station from which a lifeboat may bo launched.
 Recent sad events that have taken place in the bay deepen the conviction that Sandown will prove a most important station for a lifeboat.
 For the carrying out so laudable an object the directors can only trust to the liberality and sympathy of the public generally.— Again thanking your ladyship tor the kind interest you have shown in the work the directors have in hand by your presence here to-day, and with every good wish for your welfare and happiness,
 We beg to remain,
 Your ladyship's obedient and faithful servants